Prosper Health Collective - Booragoon

 Psychologist

 Over the past 20 years, I've been using my psychological background in various roles.
-Much of his early years were focused on families and young people, working with families ‘at risk’, young people experiencing difficulties transitioning from primary to high school and supporting prisoners and their families during their incarceration.
-From there, I worked as a drug and alcohol counsellor for 4 years and for the past 7 years, I have been a torture and trauma specialist counsellor and Coordinator at ASeTTS, working exclusively with refugees, asylum seekers and newly arrived entrants who have experienced torture and trauma.
+Much of my early years of practice was focused on families and young people, working with families ‘at risk’, young people experiencing difficulties transitioning from primary to high school and supporting prisoners and their families during their incarceration.
+From there, I worked as a drug and alcohol counsellor for 4 years and for 7 years, I was a torture and trauma specialist counsellor and Coordinator at ASeTTS, working exclusively with refugees, asylum seekers and newly arrived entrants who had experienced torture and trauma.

 Book Practitioner